enclavetech/kms/README.md

 - In order to track callbacks, there is an auto-incrementing job counter - a simple JavaScript `number` - per worker.
 There is, theoretically, an upper limit to this, but it is very unlikely to be a problem for most applications.
 The callbacks are removed once resolved, so previous job IDs could be reused.

-- We are considering making the `destroySession` job more aggressive by replacing class instances/workers rather than just resetting them.
+- We are considering making the `destroySession` job more aggressive by replacing class members rather than just resetting them.
 This may, however, interfere with the callback system and create issues.

 ## Examples